Wendy MacLeod’s ‘Slow Food’: Will the food ever come? Or the waiter ever leave”

 Gay finds that this comedy echoes any kind of fight between people who love each other.

-“A lot of time you’re fighting about something that’s really not about that, it’s about something else,” she said.
+“A lot of times you’re fighting about something that’s really not about that, it’s about something else,” she said.

 Making that work on stage depends upon the connection between the three actors.